ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

 [project-settings]: #project-global-project-settings

+### Ceedling preprocessing limitations and gotchas

+#### Preprocessing limitations cheatsheet

+Ceedling’s preprocessing abilities are generally quite useful — especially in projects with multiple build configurations for different feature sets or multiple targets, legacy code that cannot be refactored, and complex header files provided by vendors.

+However, best applying Ceedling’s preprocessing abilities requires understanding how the feature works, when to use it, and its limitations.

+At a high level, Ceedling’s preprocessing is applicable for cases where macros or conditional compilation preprocessing statements (e.g. `#ifdef`):

+* Generate or hide/reveal your test files’ `#include` statements.
+* Generate or hide/reveal your test files’ test case function signatures (e.g. `void test_foo()`.
+* Generate or hide/reveal mockable header files’ `#include` statements.
+* Generate or hide/reveal header files’ mockable function signatures.

+**_NOTE:_ You do not necessarily need to enable Ceedling’s preprocessing only because you have preprocessing statements in your test files or mockable header files.
+The feature is only truly needed if your project meets the conditions above.**

+The sections that follow flesh out the details of the bulleted list above.

+#### Preprocessing gotchas

+**_NOTE:_ As of Ceedling 1.0.0, Ceedling’s preprocessing feature has a limitation that affects Unity features triggered by the following macros:**

+* `TEST_CASE()`
+* `TEST_RANGE()`

+With Ceedling’s preprocessing enabled, Unity’s `TEST_CASE()` and `TEST_RANGE()` in your test files will effectively vanish before test compilation is able to process them.
+That is, Ceedling’s preprocessing and these Unity features are not presently compatible.
+(Note that it is possible to enable preprocessing for mockable header files apart from enabling it for test files.)

+**_NOTE:_ The following new build directive macros available in Ceedling 1.0.0 are incompatible with enclosing conditional compilation C preprocessing statements:**

+* `TEST_SOURCE_FILE()`
+* `TEST_INCLUDE_PATH()`

+Wrapping `TEST_SOURCE_FILE()` and `TEST_INCLUDE_PATH()` in conditional
+compilation statements (e.g. `#ifdef`) will not behave as you expect.
+These macros are used as markers for advanced abilities discovered by Ceedling parsing a test file as plain text.
+Whether or not Ceedling preprocessing is enabled, Ceedling will always discover these marker macros in the plain text of a test file.

 ### Preprocessing of your test files

-When preprocessing is enabled for test files, Ceedling will expand preprocessor statements in test files before generating test runners from them.
+When preprocessing is enabled for test files, Ceedling will expand preprocessor statements in test files before extracting `#include` conventions and test case signatures.
+That is, preprocessing output is used to generate test runners and assemble the components of a test executable build.

-**_Note:_** Conditional directives _inside_ test case functions generally do not require Ceedling’s test preprocessing ability.
+**_NOTE:_** Conditional directives _inside_ test case functions generally do not require Ceedling’s test preprocessing ability.
 Assuming your code is correct, the C preprocessor within your toolchain will do the right thing for you in your test build.
+Read on for more details and the other cases of interest.

-Test file preprocessing by Ceedling is applicable primarily when conditional preprocessor directives generate the `#include` statements for your test file and/or enclose full test case functions.
-Ceedling will not be able to properly discover your `#include` statements and test case functions unless they are plainly available in an expanded, raw code version of your test file.
+Test file preprocessing by Ceedling is applicable primarily when conditional preprocessor directives generate the `#include` statements for your test file and/or generate or enclose full test case functions.
+Ceedling will not be able to properly discover your `#include` statements or test case functions unless they are plainly available in an expanded, raw code version of your test file.
 Ceedling’s preprocessing abilities provide that expansion.

-#### Examples of when test preprocessing **_is_** needed for test files
+#### Examples of when Ceedling preprocessing **_is_** needed for test files

-Generally, test preprocessing is needed when:
+Generally, Ceedling preprocessing is needed when:

-1. `#include` statements are obscured by macros
+1. `#include` statements are generated by macros
 1. `#include` statements are conditionally present due to `#ifdef` statements
-1. Test case function signatures are obscured by macros
+1. Test case function signatures are generated by macros
 1. Test case function signatures are conditionaly present due to `#ifdef` statements

 ```c